scosman/actions_mcp/README.md

 ## Origin Story

 I built this for my own use building [Kiln](https://getkiln.ai).
-It's primarily written by Qwen-Coder-405b.
+The first draft was written by Qwen-Coder-405b, and then it was edited by me.
+See the [initial commit](https://github.com/scosman/actions_mcp/commit/62fdd5917a1469b64e9dbad73fd713cb0f2454a5) for the prompt.

 ## License